gc3214/Num_Methods_ProjectDZ/README.md

 **Pipeline:**

-1. **Option chain ingestion.** Live OTM option prices are fetched from Yahoo Finance.
+1. **Option chain ingestion.** Live option prices are fetched from Yahoo Finance.
 The most liquid expiry in the 14–90 day window is selected per asset.

 2. **Smile construction.** Raw prices are converted to implied volatilities by numerically inverting the Black–Scholes formula.